 If you’re looking to bake cakes, muffins, and cookies entirely with saccharin, stick to recipes that are already designed for this and do not substitute the saccharin for sugar in other recipes.
 If you’re looking for semi-homemade, try Sweet‘N Low baking mixes.
 To help achieve caramelization, try spraying the top of cakes, muffins, and cookies with vegetable oil cooking spray.

 As a rule of thumb, when looking to substitute in recipes choosing a 1-to-1 sugar to sugar substitute can be much easier.
-For less finicky substitutions, try baking with granulated sucralose instead.
+For less finicky substitutions, try baking with granulated sucralose (Splenda) instead.

 Saccharin Substituting Chart